Ultimate Guide to Captive Power Plants (CPP) | Strategy & Cost 2026

 A Captive Power Plant (CPP), also known as an embedded generation facility, is a power plant set up by an industrial or commercial user primarily for their own consumption.
 Unlike Independent Power Producers (IPPs) who sell to the grid, a CPP’s primary mission is Self-Supply.

-• Grid-Tied Mode: Operates alongside the public grid, exporting excess power when profitable.
+• Grid-Tied Mode: Operates alongside the public grid, allowing the facility to export excess power when profitable.

-• Island Mode (Off-Grid): Operates completely independently, critical for remote mining sites or areas with frequent blackouts.
+• Island Mode (Off-Grid): Operates completely independently, which is critical for remote mining sites or areas experiencing frequent blackouts.

-Key Trend: The definition of CPP is evolving.
+Key Trend: The meaning of a CPP in a power plant context is evolving.
 It is no longer just a "backup diesel generator."
-Modern CPPs are sophisticated, multi-megawatt facilities often using Combined Heat and Power (CHP) to achieve efficiencies over 80%.
+Modern captive plants are sophisticated, multi-megawatt facilities often using Combined Heat and Power (CHP) to achieve efficiencies over 80%.

 3. The 4 Strategic Drivers: Why Build Your Own Power Plant?